tuhin-dhar/loopdesk/README.md

-# 🚀 Project Management Platform
+# 🚀 Loopdesk - A Project Management Platform

-A powerful and intuitive project management platform, similar to Jira, that enables teams to collaborate effectively, manage multiple workspaces, and track projects with ease.
+A powerful and intuitive project management platform that enables teams to collaborate effectively, manage multiple workspaces, and track projects with ease.

 ## ✨ Features